tenpiotrekkonieczny/my-first-aimation/README.md

-It'smy first anmation in css
+It'smy first animation in css